 Import controls relating to tapeworm are implemented under EU Commission Delegated Regulation (EU) No 1152/2011.

 Routes and transport companies

-Only certain transport companies and routes can be used to bring pet dogs, cats and ferrets into the UK under the Pet Travel Scheme.
+Only certain transport companies and routes can be used to bring pet dogs, cats and ferrets into Great Britain under the Pet Travel Scheme.
 These are known as approved routes.
-This means they have been authorised by the AHVLA to bring pets into Great Britain under the Pet Travel Scheme and as part of that approval, are responsible for checking that the animal meets the rules of the Scheme.
-For pets arriving by air, the transport company may delegate those checks to a third party, such as the Animal Reception Centre at Heathrow airport.
+This means they have been approved by APHA to bring pets into Great Britain under the Pet Travel Scheme and as part of that approval, are responsible for checking that the animal meets the rules of the Scheme.
+For pets arriving by air, the transport company may delegate those checks to a third party, such as an Animal Reception Centre.

-The procedures for registered assistance dogs differ from those for a pet - details of these requirements can be found in the travelling with assistance dogs detailed guide.
+The procedures for recognised assistance dogs differ from those for a pet - for details of these requirements, please read travelling with assistance dogs.

 You are not permitted to bring a pet into the UK on a private boat or plane from outside the UK.

 If you are travelling from the Republic of Ireland you do not need to use an approved route, but all other rules apply.

 Approved routes and transport companies